-Outdoor Furniture can be expensive to replace so instead of purchasing new, we decided to Refurbish Outdoor Furniture on a budget.
-Here is our How to Refurbish Outdoor Furniture on Budget step by step tutorial.
+Outdoor Furniture can be expensive to replace, so instead of purchasing new, we decided to Refurbish Outdoor Furniture with this budget-friendly option.
+See How to Refurbish Outdoor Furniture on Budget in this step-by-step tutorial.

 Outdoor furniture takes a lot of abuse.